RWTH-HPC/sx-aurora-offloading/docs/source_transformation.md

 # Source Transformation with `sotoc`

 The source transformation tool `sotoc` is part of the projects [Clang](https://git.rwth-aachen.de/NEC-RWTH-Projects/clang) repository (under tools/sotoc) and is build automatically with clang.
-Please see [building\_project](building.md)for build instructions.
+Please see [Building the Project](building.md) for build instructions.

 ## Overview